mafavaron/TinyDisp/README.md

 A lightweight particle atmospheric dispersion model.

 ## Core motivations
-Extant Lagrangian particle models are complex pieces of software, and their use often demands large scale computing power.
+Extant Lagrangian particle models are complex pieces of software, and their use demands large scale computing power.
+On the other side, particle models tend to be constituted by two independent logical sections:
+* A "meteorological" part, whose purpose is getting and making available meteorological fields.
+* A "dispersion" part, whose reason-to-be is the generation, movement and count of particles.

 TinyDisp has been designed with a small footprint in mind, and this makes the model ideal for teaching, testing and research.

 Small footprint does not necessarily mean _lightweight_ however: as any particle model, TinyDisp accuracy gets larger with increasing particle number.